 88E.
 Compliance checks at regulated person’s business premises, powers for

+(1A) This section does not apply to the extent that the purpose of exercising a power under subsection (1) is in relation to a regulated activity carried on by a regulated person under the Charitable Collections Act 1946.

 (1) An authorised person may, for all or any of the purposes listed in subsection (2) —

 (a) during normal business hours, enter premises where the business of a regulated person is being carried on, without obtaining a warrant under section 74; and